the1lab/1lab/src/Order/Frame/Free.lagda.md

     mkcomm x = sym (Lan↓-commutes A.po B.po B.cocomplete f-monotone x)
 ```

 Now we must define the unit map.
-We've already commited to defining
+We've already committed to defining
 $\eta_a = \darr a$, so we have to show that $\darr$ preserves finite
 meets.
 This is true because $\darr$ lands in _lower sets_, so it
 suffices to show an equivalence between (e.g.) being _under $a$ and